zhaofeng-shu33/synchronize_wechat/README.md

 ## Introduction
 WeChat is the most popular instant message tools in China.
 Nowadays, wechat posts are very common and people read traditional webpages in less frequency.
-However, for better search engine index and Corporation image maintenance.
-Official website needs a technique to synchronize what they post on wechat public platform to their own website.
+However, for better search engine index and Corporation image maintenance, Official website needs a technique to synchronize what they post on wechat public platform to their own website.
 By our search we do not find any open source solution.
 As a result, we try to implement a one.